kyleanicholson/learn-programming-notes/Zettelkasten/What is Zettelkasten.md

 # What is Zettelkasten

 Zettelkasten is a personal tool for thinking and writing which makes a web of thought possible.
-The structure of information o
+The structure of information emerges as a result of the relationships between thoughts and ideas, as opposed to a person having to follow the

 ---